Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Autonomy System Design

 \subsubsection{State and Action Spaces:}

 The state and action spaces are pre-defined with the given vehicle type (ground).
 Specifically, the state is represented as the robot pose with position and orientation information $(x, y, \theta)$, and the action consists of linear and angular speeds $(v, \omega)$.
-Since our method deals with the discrete action space, we can tessellate the continuous action into evenly-spaced intervals.
-The discretization resolution, as well as the minimum and maximum values for the speeds, depend on the capability of the robot and the complexity of the task.
+Since our method deals with the discrete action space, we can tessellate the continuous action into evenly-spaced intervals (i.e., equi-distanced linear/angular speed levels).
+The discretization resolution, as well as the minimum and maximum values for the speeds, depend on the robot's capability and the task's complexity.